Visual Exercises for Photographers

 Looking Harder

 I often think the real difference between looking and seeing lies in intent.
-Looking is passive, it’s what we all do as we move through the world.
+Looking is passive; it’s what we all do as we move through the world.
 Seeing, though, is something else entirely.
 It’s active, deliberate, and questioning.
-It means slowing down, deciding what your subject actually is - which isn’t always obvious - and then exploring how best to express it.
+It means slowing down, deciding what your subject actually is—which isn’t always obvious—and then exploring how best to express it.

 For me, this begins with the frame.
 I spend as much time thinking about where the edges sit as I do about what fills the centre.
-The act of seeing involves paying close attention to everything within those boundaries — not just the subject itself but how light, line, and form interact across the frame.
+The act of seeing involves paying close attention to everything within those boundaries—not just the subject itself but how light, line, and form interact across the frame.

-So when I talk about 'looking harder' I mean that quiet process of awareness.
-A decision to engage fully with what’s in front of you, to pay attention to the edges, to the light, and to the small changes that turn observation into understanding.
+This kind of seeing isn’t mechanical; it’s mindful.
+It asks us to stay open, to look longer, to think ahead, and to understand that the photograph begins long before we press the shutter.
+So when I talk about 'looking harder,' I refer to that quiet process of awareness.
+It’s a decision to engage fully with what’s in front of you, to pay attention to the edges, the light, and the small changes that turn observation into understanding.